 To see letter from The Right Hon.
 Priti Patel MP Re: Witham Road, Tolleshunt Major, Fatality, 13 January 2016.click here.

-THE NEXT MEETING OF THE PARISH COUNCIL WILL BE THE ORDINARY MEETING HELD ON TUESDAY 6TH SEPTEMBER 2016 AT 7.30 PM IN THE CHURCH ROOMS TOLLESHUNT D'ARCY ROAD.
+THE NEXT MEETING OF THE PARISH COUNCIL WILL BE THE ORDINARY MEETING HELD ON TUESDAY 4TH APRIL 2017.
+THIS WILL BE PRECEDED BY THE ANNUAL PARISH MMETING AT 7.30 PM IN THE BELL PUB.
+(ALL FUTURE MEETINGS WILL BE HELD AT THE BELL UNTIL FURTHER NOTICE, THIS IS DUE TO BUILDING WORKS AT THE CHURCH ROOMS).
 TO SEE THE AGENDA FOR THIS MEETING GO TO AGENDAS PAGE ON THE LIST ON THE LEFT HAND SIDE OF THE HOME PAGE .

-one may have to add .pdf extenssion to down loaded files before they can be opened
+You may have to add .pdf extension to down loaded files before they can be opened

 TO SEE LOCAL PLANNING APPLICATIONS click here